3riccc/neural_pruning/README.md

-# netIDRG: Network Information Dynamics Renormalization Group
+# Neural Network Pruning by Gradient Descent

 This repository will contain the PyTorch implementation of:
 <br>